RahulBirCodes/awesome-steam/content/science/index.md

 - [oPhysics](https://ophysics.com/index.html) - Growing collection of interactive physics simulations for every physics topic.
 - [The Physics Aviary](https://www.thephysicsaviary.com) - Interactive physics simulations for topics in AP Physics 1 and 2.
 - [PhET Physics](https://phet.colorado.edu/en/simulations/filter?subjects=physics&type=html,prototype) - Interactive physics simulations for physics topics across different grade levels.

+### Computer Science
+- [Harvard CS50x](https://cs50.harvard.edu/x/2022/) - An excellent beginner resource taught by the equally excellent orator David J. Malan.
+It includes a full intro course into the basics of computer science, graded quizzes, a Facebook group for collaboration, and a certificate.
+You will cover: Scratch, C, and python, and create a cool project in the end!
+- [MIT Opencourseware](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/) - A free, online course provided to you by MIT.
+It is one of the most rigorous online courses on Algoriths.
+- [COQ - Automated Proof Assistance](https://coq.inria.fr/) - Learn the intersection of computer science and mathematics using an automated proof assitance.
+COQ is a language that utilizes type theory to allow computer scientists to prove things using computers!
+- [Homotopy Type Theory Book](https://en.wikipedia.org/wiki/Homotopy_type_theory) - Homotopy Type Theory is an exciting, new field that lies in-between computer science and mathematics!
+- [Leetcode](https://leetcode.com/problemset/all/) - Leetcode is an online service utilized by many professional companys for the online assessments and technical interview process.
+It is now customary for computer scientists to practice leetcode problems to prepare them for the aformentioned interviews and assessments.
+- [Open AI](https://openai.com/) - Open AI provides a full suite of services and APIs allowing any computer scientist to utilize one of the most powerful language models to date.